Tim McCaskell: AIDS activism

 In their first protest, AAN brought coffins to the front of Toronto General Hospital, which was conducting a double blind clinical trial of pentamidine, a Pneumocystis carinii medication that had already been approved in the US.
 AAN wanted the Canadian government to approve the drug immediately rather than require sick study participants to take a placebo in a clinical trial for a drug that AAN believed had already been proved effective.
 McCaskell has explained that AAN brought coffins because they expected the trial to kill around 10-15 study participants: "You’re going to need these caskets because you’re going to kill our friends."
 In another protest, AAN burned an effigy of the health minister.
 AAN also started bringing pentamidine into Canada from the US.
 Eventually the trial was discontinued, the drug was made available in Canada, and the government instituted its first National AIDS Strategy.

-In 1989, McCaskell joined other AIDS activists in disrupting the opening ceremony of the 5th International AIDS Conference in Montreal.
+In 1989, McCaskell joined other AIDS activists in disrupting the opening ceremony of the 5th International AIDSConference in Montreal.
 Although they had not been invited to speak, they took the stage, chanting protest slogans.
 As the audience cheered, McCaskell stated: "On behalf of people with AIDS from Canada and around the world, I would like to officially open this Fifth International Conference on AIDS!"
 The activists read the "Montreal Manifesto", which demanded a bill of rights for people with AIDS, including their right to be involved in decision-making around AIDS.
 Thirty-three years later, McCaskell was formally invited to address the opening ceremony of the 24th International AIDS Conference in Montreal; during his speech he advocated for conference attendees who had been denied visas by the Canadian government.

 In 1989, he appeared in "The Great AZT Debate" on the Toronto Living with AIDS cable access channel.
 The piece features McCaskell and three other men debating the benefits of AZT, an HIV medication that had recently been developed.

 Throughout 1997, AAN participated in protests of the government's decision to end its National AIDS Strategy.
-At one point, AAN activists left a pile of empty pill bottles at the office of a member of Parliament.
+At one point, AAN activists left a pile of empty pill bottles at the office of a Member of Parliament.
 McCaskell stated: "These empty pill bottles are as useless to us as empty promises.
 For the people living in Canada, this is a day of shame."

 McCaskell's work as an AIDS activist was featured in John Greyson's 2009 documentary opera film Fig Trees along with South African AIDS activist Zackie Achmat.

 McCaskell has been outspoken against the criminalization of HIV.
 In 2012, he advocated against requiring people with HIV to disclose their status because he argued that it could lead people to avoid getting tested for HIV and thus cause them to unknowingly spread HIV.
 He later criticized the Supreme Court of Canada's ruling that a person with HIV could be charged with sexual assault if they have condomless sex without disclosing their status while their viral load is not suppressed.